teamhava/hava-sdk-go/havaclient/docs/SourcesApi.md

 )

 func main() {
-    sourcesCreateRequest := openapiclient.sources_create_request{SourcesAWSCAR: openapiclient.NewSourcesAWSCAR()} // SourcesCreateRequest | To create an AWS or Azure source you need to pass the parameters through in a JSON object.
-To create a Google Cloud source you need to upload your Service Account Credentials as a multi-part file upload.
+    sourcesCreateRequest := openapiclient.sources_create_request{SourcesAWSCAR: openapiclient.NewSourcesAWSCAR()} // SourcesCreateRequest | To create an AWS, Azure, or GCP source you need to pass the parameters through in a JSON object.
+The multipart/form-data method for adding a GCP source has been depricated and will stop working in a future version.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)